wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-disk-drive-replacement.md

 - Install the replacement disk drive

->[AZURE.IMPORTANT] Before removing and replacing a disk drive, review the safety information in [StorSimple hardware component replacement](storsimple-hardware-component-replacement.md).
+>[AZURE.IMPORTANT] Before removing and replacing a disk drive, review the safety information in [StorSimple hardware component <!-- deleted by customization replacement](/documentation/articles/storsimple-hardware-component-replacement) --><!-- keep by customization: begin --> replacement](storsimple-hardware-component-replacement.md) <!-- keep by customization: end -->.

 ## Disengage the antitamper lock